mansourdalia17-dot/Fundev-Task1/README.md

-# Simple User Registration Page
+# Simple User Registration Page , FrontEnd App

 This project is a **simple user registration page** created with HTML, CSS, and JavaScript.
 It allows users to enter their information and demonstrates interactive features such as alerts and color changes.